SamarpanCoder2002/Generation-Exploration/src/img/instruction.md

-### Put your mockup images here and update path in src files
+### Put your mockup images here with proper names and update path in src files